Kalpavriksha: Identification with trees

 In Ranchi, Jharkhand, there are three Kalpavrikshas.
 They are at a locality called Hinoo.
 In Tamil Nadu's culture, tala (Borassus flabellifer) a variety of Palmyra palm (Borassus), also known as toddy, is referred to as Kalpataru as all its parts have a use.
 This tree is also native to Asia and South East Asia, has normally a life span of 100 years, grows up to 20 m height; its leaves in the shape of a fan are rough texture.
-The leaves were used for writing in the ancient times.

-In the Harivansh Puraan, the Parijata, baobab tree, is called a Kalpavriksha, or wish bearing tree, which apart from the village of Kintoor, near Barabanki, Uttar Pradesh, is only found in heaven.
+The leaves were used for writing in the ancient times.In the Harivansh Puraan, the Parijata, baobab tree, is called a Kalpavriksha, or wish bearing tree, which apart from the village of Kintoor, near Barabanki, Uttar Pradesh, is believed to be only found in heaven.
 The tree has mythological link with prince Arjuna of the Pandava clan who is said to have brought it from heaven.
 His mother Kunti after whom the village Kintoor is named used to offer flowers from this tree to worship Lord Shiva.
 It is also said that Lord Krishna brought this tree from heaven to please his wife Satyabhama.

 Kalpalatha is another wish fulfilling tree, a creeper, which was extolled during the later part of the Aryan period.
 It is said that a person standing below this tree would be blessed with beautiful ornaments, dresses and even unmarried girls.

+In Thailand, pink shower tree (Cassia bakeriana) is also called the Kalpavriksha or Kanlapaphruek in local dialect.
+It is believed to be the tree of success.